 - The tools and facilities available to the doctor at the time of treatment

 - The overall health of the patient prior to treatment

 - To what extent the treatment provided was done in an emergency scenario

-A St. Louis County medical malpractice lawyer could help to provide an initial case evaluation concerning whether medical malpractice occurred.
+A St. Louis County attorney who has experience in these cases could help determine whether medical malpractice occurred in a particular situation.
 However, only a licensed medical professional can testify to this fact in court.

 Is there a Requirement to Speak with an Expert Witness?